Mint-Blockchain/mint-node/README.md

 ### Fjord upgrade
 ```
 The Fjord upgrade on Mint Mainnet will be activated 1720627201 Thu July 10 16:00:01 UTC 2024

-The mint node is already support the upgrade.
 ```

 Node operators need to update your client before the activation date.

 step1:
 ```
-pull the latest op-geth-entrypoint and op-node-entrypoint, confirm already set --override.fjord=1720627201
+pull the latest op-geth-entrypoint and op-node-entrypoint

+and confirm both already set --override.fjord=1720627201
 ```
 step2:
 ```
 pull the latest releases of op-node and op-geth docker image
 ```